Skip to Content

 For mesothelioma, a good biomarker might be a protein with the following properties:

-• Mesothelioma cells make the protein.
+• Strongly associated with mesothelioma: Mesothelioma cancer cells make large amounts of the protein.

 02. How Blood Tests Find Mesothelioma